-- What are phytoplankton
+- What are Phytoplankton?

-- How to store phytoplankton
+- How to Store Phytoplankton

-What are phytoplankton?
+What are Phytoplankton?

-For Dosing Phytoplankton
+In Favor of Dosing Phytoplankton

-- Dosing phytoplankton provides a nutritional boost for the clams, filter-feeding corals and other beneficial invertebrates like copepods in their marine aquarium
+- Dosing phytoplankton provides a nutritional boost for the clams, filter-feeding corals, and other beneficial invertebrates like copepods in their marine aquarium

 Against Dosing Phytoplankton

-- Dosing phytoplankton in a marine aquarium also adds phosphates, nitrates, silicates and can actually cause water parameters to deteriorate in an otherwise healthy marine aquarium.
+- Dosing phytoplankton adds phosphates, nitrates, and silicates.
+By doing so, you can actually cause water parameters to deteriorate in an otherwise healthy aquarium.

-While not every species of coral will feed on phytoplankton, it does appear to be a beneficial food source for many species.
-Phytoplankton are also a major food source for tiny invertebrates like copepods—so dosing phytoplankton may provide a secondary benefit to predatory corals and fish in your aquarium.
+While not every species of coral feeds on phytoplankton, it appears to be a beneficial food source for many species.
+Phytoplankton are also a major food source for tiny invertebrates like copepods.
+That means dosing phytoplankton may provide a secondary benefit to predatory corals and fish in your aquarium.

 Two Common Approaches to Dosing Phytoplankton in a Marine Aquarium